code-philia/DRIP/README.md

 # Introduction

 ## Motivation:

 LLMs are vulnerable to prompt injection, and existing defenses often remove all instruction-like data.
 While robust, this approach loses information when such content is indeed part of the data.
 We thus argue for **de-instructing**: suppressing directive intent without discarding information.
 ![Motivating example.](figures/motivating.png)

 ## Contributions

 DRIP introduces two architectural modifications:
-(1) a **token-wise de-instruction shift**, which adjusts the representation of data tokens away from directive semantics, and (2) a **residual re-instruction fusion** path, which persistently anchors the model's generation on the top-level instruction.
+- A **token-wise de-instruction shift**, which adjusts the representation of data tokens away from directive semantics, and
+- A **residual re-instruction fusion** path, which persistently anchors the model's generation on the top-level instruction.

 ![Overview.](figures/overview.png)
 ---